 For budget travelers, there are a lot of low-cost airlines which operates flights across the whole region, such as Ryanair, Wizz Air or easyJet.
 Their prices are very competitive: it's not so uncommon to find a flight from Berlin, Germany to Sofia, Bulgaria for only about 25€, if not less.
 If you know how, it's not so hard to score cheap flights.

-Air traffic is actually constantly growing, particularly in Europe.
+Air traffic is actually constantly growing, particularly in Europe (especially in 2020 due to the COVID-19 travel restrictions, of course).
 As a result, an increasing number of flights are delayed or canceled.
 Thankfully, the EU Regulation 261/2004 protects air passenger rights: depending on the length of your flight, you may be entitled to up to 600€ of flight delay compensation if you reach your final destination 3 hours late or more!

 Has your flight been delayed or canceled in the past 6 years?
 It only takes 3 min!